maxpfingsthorn/mini-network-simulator/README.md

 ## License

-This work is licensed under the [EUPL](https://joinup.ec.europa.eu/software/page/eupl), version 1.1 or - once approved - later versions.
+This work is licensed under the [EUPL](https://joinup.ec.europa.eu/software/page/eupl), version 1.1 or - once approved by the EC - later versions.

 ## Funding